 • Other names and addresses that are associated with that particular social security number.

-• The state and the approximate date of issuance of that particular SSN (for SSN’s issued prior to the Social Security Administration’s randomization initiative started in June 25, 2011)
+• The state and the approximate date of issuance of that particular SSN (for SSN’s issued prior to the Social Security Administration’s randomization initiative started on June 25, 2011)

 • Comparison to the Social Security Administration’s Death Master Index to ensure that the SSN provided does not belong to a deceased person.

 This information has an important impact on your background screening report.
-Since criminal record searches are strictly name based, you want to be sure that you are searching all current and previous names of your applicants.
-If an applicant has a criminal history under their maiden name, it will not show up in a search under their married name alone.
+Since criminal record searches are strictly name based.
+You want to be sure that you are searching all current and previous names of your applicants.
+If an applicant has a criminal history under their maiden name, it will not show up in a search under their married name.

-Address history is also important because you want to make sure that you are searching records in the jurisdiction where your applicant has lived.
-For example, if your applicant has lived in multiple states, you want to make sure that you are doing a search that covers criminal records in all of those states.
+Also, address history is a very important factor.
+You want to make sure that you are searching reports in the jurisdiction where your applicant has lived.
+In other words, your application might have lived in multiple states.
+You want to make sure that you are doing a search that covers criminal records in all of those states.

-Therefore, Justifacts recommends doing both the US OneTrace to confirm name and address history, in addition to the CBSV to confirm that your applicant has provided a SSN that is indeed their own.
+Therefore, Justifacts recommends doing both the US OneTrace to confirm name and address history.
+This in addition to the CBSV to confirm that your candidate has provided an SSN that is indeed their own.